Archita93/portfolio/content/jobs/Vector/index.md

 **Business Analyst**
 _October - December 2023_

-- Conducted global AI institution research to refine vision, mission, and strategy
+- Conducted extensive research on global AI institutions to refine the institute’s vision, mission, and strategy, leading to a clearer strategic direction and alignment with industry best practices.
-- Employed RAG models for research and established evaluation framework
-- Improved work efficiency by 15% and enhanced assessment accuracy
+- Employed Retrieval-Augmented Generation (RAG) models for research and established a standardized evaluation framework, resulting in a 15% improvement in work efficiency and a more accurate assessment of institutional strengths and weaknesses.
-- Synthesized research into comprehensive report and presentation
+- Synthesized detailed research into a comprehensive report and presentation, achieving a 75% reduction in the time required for stakeholders to assimilate strategic insights and recommendations, thereby enhancing decision-making speed and effectiveness.
-- Reduced stakeholder insight assimilation time by 75%
-- Enhanced decision-making speed and effectiveness

 &nbsp; <!-- This adds a blank line -->